Blendify/blender-manual/trunk/blender_docs/manual/preferences/system.rst

    Clip alpha below this threshold in the 3D View.
    Note that the default is set to a low value to prevent issues on some GPU's.
 Mipmaps
-   Scale textures for 3D View using Mipmap filtering.
-This increases display quality, but uses more memory.
+   Scale textures for 3D View using Mipmap filtering.This increases display quality, but uses more memory.
 GPU MipMap Generation
    Generate MipMaps on the GPU.
 Offloads the CPU Mimpap generation to the GPU.
 16 Bit Float Textures